Exoguard Docs

 • External: a custom webhook from an external service to receive JSON POST requests

-External audit webhooks require a pro subscription to be configured.
+External audit webhooks require a to be configured.

 If you are a server owner and don't want your administrators to be able to edit or delete the audit webhook, create it on another Discord server where nobody else will be able to touch it.

-The /login and /logout commands are not sent to Discord audit webhooks since they respectively give and take roles, which is already logged through Discord servers' audit logs.
-To avoid clutter, if you want to receive these events, please use an external audit webhook instead.
+The and commands are not sent to Discord audit webhooks since they respectively give and take roles, which is already logged through Discord servers' audit logs.
+To avoid clutter, if you want to receive these events, please use an instead.

 Too many authentication failures in a short time span will still be sent to Discord audit webhooks.